 Tips : 5 USD a day is a good gauge.

 As mentioned before, the guide can act as a porter to save cost and vice verse.
 These costs are just estimates.
 Usually the guides and porters share 1 room to save cost.

 This should form the basic starter pack for what you need to know about the Manaslu Circuit Trek to get you prepared for it.
 To know more about the trek itself, please read my detailed post on the whole route and the villages.
 I did my trip in September-October 2017.

 Some other websites to visit to read up more on Manaslu in case you are not satisfied or wish to cross-reference.
-Honestly, most of the information are copied and pasted across the websites as they are written by the same few people.
+Honestly, most of the information is copied and pasted across the websites as they are written by the same few people.